Resilience Index Measurement and Analysis, Democratic Republic of the Congo, 2019

 Government of Canada

-In the Democratic Republic of Congo, the programme was implemented in two health zones in Rutshuru territory (Rutshuru and Rwanguba health zones) in North Kivu province.
+In the Democratic Republic of the Congo, the programme was implemented in two health zones in Rutshuru territory (Rutshuru and Rwanguba health zones) in North Kivu province.
 Households in the health zones of Kirotshe, Masisi, and Mweso in Masisi territory serve as the comparison group in the programme impact evaluation.
 Between July-August 2017, baseline survey data is collected from 1724 households, 1186 in Rutshuru territory and 538 in Masisi territory to establish the baseline situation in relation to the desired changes and baseline values of the programme indicators.
 To assess the impact of the programme on beneficiaries after at least two years of implementation of activities, the second phase of data collection was carried out in 2019 over the same period and among the same households as the baseline survey.

 Dates of Data Collection